Cotton Plant Development

 Each growth stage is critical for abundant fiber development.
 Individual seeds contain the embryonic plant for the next generation and after the seed goes through the fertilization process, cotton plant growth, fiber development, and maturation begin.

 The five cotton plant growth stages include germination and emergence, seedling establishment, leaf area canopy development, flowering and boll development, and maturation.

-Download the full e-book, Cotton Fiber Development and Processing to get a detailed explanation of each stage or get an overview of the plant and fiber development stages below.
+Download the full e-book to get a detailed explanation of each stage or get an overview of the plant and fiber development stages below.